IBM/ibm-licensing-operator/README.md

-**IMPORTANT:** The `master` branch contains the currently developed version of License Service and its content should not be used.
-Switch to another branch to view the content for the already-released version of License Service, for example `release-<version>` branch.
+**IMPORTANT:** The current branch contains the operator and documentation for License Service version 1.11.x.
+Switch to another branch to view the content for other releases.

 You can install License Service with ibm-licensing-operator to collect license usage information in two scenarios: